rust-in-public/rust-in-public.github.io/_posts/2022-07-04-method-chaining-in-rust.md

 ### What is a closure?

-Rust's documentation describe closures as "anonymous functions that can capture their environment."
+Rust's documentation describes closures as "anonymous functions that can capture their environment."
 If this is hard to conceptualize, some code might help.
 Consider the following simple example of a closure:

 ```rust
 fn main() {